jbat-dev/qanat-eiu/README.md

 This program makes it possible a specified windows program to  be in the Usersession, although it is executeed in session 0, windows service programu.

 # requirement
-Should be launched from SYSTEM account typically.
+Should be launched from LOCAL SYSTEM account normaly.
 Target user session must be exist.
 Auto login is not supported.

 ## useage